FRCTeam1277/Team-1277-Website/README.md

 ## Documentation

-For a complete guide on managing and developing the website, please refer to the detailed documentation:

 • For instructions on setting up your development environment, see the [SETUP.md](./SETUP.md) file.
 • For a quick guide on editing pages, adding content, and managing components, view the [DOCS.md](./DOCS.md) file.

+>[!NOTE]
-Make sure to follow the prerequisites and setup steps before diving into modifications.
+> Make sure to follow the prerequisites and setup steps before diving into modifications.
 The guides provide essential tips and best practices for both developers and content editors.

+> [!WARNING]
+> Do not directly merge changes into the main branch, create pull requests and ensure that your changes have been reviewed (unless you know exactly what you are doing).